On the Existence of Weak One-Way Functions: Proof of Theorem

 The key step towards sampling $W\notin \LN$ is therefore to thin out $U$ by dropping elements at random, until the cardinality $N=\abs{U}$ is so small that $m(\abs{U'},p)$ \emph{exceeds} the threshold $m^*$ (that applies to the now smaller urn $U$).
 Otherwise, we choose $U$ so large that $m$ \emph{undercuts} the threshold $m^*$ that applies to the full set $U$.

-Specifically, we need to suitably thin out $U$ to $U'$ so that pulling out the \emph{same} number of $m$ elements either makes \eqref{eqn:underneath-threshold} or \eqref{eqn:excess-threshold} from Theorem \ref{thm:threshold-function} apply.
+Specifically, we need to suitably thin out $U$ to $U'$, but retaining the elements over the same range in $\N$ so that pulling out the \emph{same} number of $m$ elements either makes \eqref{eqn:underneath-threshold} or \eqref{eqn:excess-threshold} from Theorem \ref{thm:threshold-function} apply.
 In the following, let the smaller set $U'$ have $n$ entries, and let the larger set $U$ have $N=n^{2\beta}$ entries\footnote{The choice of $2\beta$ is arbitrary and for convenience, to ease the algebra and to let the expressions nicely simplify.}, where $\beta$ is the constant from Lemma \ref{lem:hard-language}. \begin{rem} Observe that the threshold function $m^*(N,p)$ that applies to sampling from a set $U$ with $N$ elements must always satisfy $m^*(N,p)\leq N=\abs{U}$.
 By choosing $\abs{U}\leq n^{2\beta}$, we assure that the threshold $m^*$ (and hence also the selection count $m$) is polynomial in $n$. \end{rem}

 To sample\ldots \begin{itemize} \item \ldots a no-instance $W\notin\LN$, we use a set $\abs{U}=N=n^{2\beta}$ elements.
 Let us write $p=\abs{U\cap L_0}/\abs{U}$ for the likelihood to hit an element from $L_0$ within $U$, then we actually undercut the threshold by drawing